bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcation.md

 !!! warning "Eigenvalues"
     The rightmost eigenvalues are computed by default to detect bifurcations.
 Hence, the number of eigenvalues with positive real parts must be finite (*e.g.* small).
 This might require to consider $-F(x,p)=0$ instead of (E).

-## Precise detection of bifurcation points using Bisection
+## Precise detection of bifurcation points using bisection

 Note that the bifurcation points detected when `detect_bifurcation = 2` can be rather *crude*  localization of the true bifurcation points.
 Indeed, we only signal that, in between two continuation steps *which can be large*, a (several) bifurcation has been detected.
 Hence, we only have a rough idea of where the bifurcation is located, unless your `dsmax` is very small...
 This can be improved as follows.